Effective atypical intersections and applications to orbit closures: -weakly special subvarieties

-In this section we first introduce the formalism of $H$-bundles and principal connections.
+In this section we first introduce the formalism of $H$-torsors (also known as \emph{principal bundles}) and principal connections.
 The reader may refer for example to \cite[\S 2]{2021arXiv210203384B} for more details, although we will try to be as self contained as possible.
 Throughout we work over the complex numbers.

 Let $S$ be an (irreducible) smooth variety, and $H$ a linear algebraic group.
-Let $\pi : P \to S$ be an $H$-\emph{principal} bundle, that is $H$ acts on $P$ (on the right, with the action simply denoted by $\cdot$) and such that the action induces an isomorphism
+Let $\pi : P \to S$ be an $H$-\emph{torsor}; that is $H$ acts on $P$ (on the right, with the action simply denoted by $\cdot$) and such that the action induces an isomorphism

 In particular the fibres of $\pi$ are principal homogeneous spaces, and the choice of a point $p \in P_s:=\pi^{-1}(s)$ induces an isomorphism $H \cong P_s $, given by $g \mapsto p \cdot g$.
 We have the following exact sequence of $S$-bundles